Mar-Issah/Gatsby-portfolio-website/src/shop/coffee-business.md

 ---
 title: Coffee Business
-stack: Our coffee is not for everybody
+slogan: Our coffee is not for everybody
 slug: coffee-business
 ---